 There are lots of ways you can gain external input on your charity communications.
 To make it easy to digest we’ve grouped the strategy options into three rough tiers going from cheapest to most expensive and then noted a few common ‘extras’ to bear in mind.
 If you want to help position your needs along the £0 to £100,000 spectrum then have a think about which tier matches your expectations and needs most closely.

-Some charities are blessed with super talented communicators who have done this all before, or are quick to learn.
-Obviously employing these kind of people is an investment in itself but once you have them it can really cut the costs of your website project to use their expertise to guide the project.
+Some charities are blessed with super talented communicators who have done this all before or are quick to learn.
+Obviously employing these kinds of people is an investment in itself but once you have them it can really cut the costs of your website project to use their expertise to guide the project.

 There are loads of free resources out there to help proactive marketers to build a great communication strategy and implement it across multiple channels.
 A great place to start is our comprehensive set of charity marketing guides.

 This self-service approach is very compatible with website building apps that are designed to put you in the driving seat straight away.

 More commonly, charities have some internal experience but are also daunted by the process of a website overhaul and are looking for confident, experienced external input to help minimise the myriad decisions and choices.
 What you need here is someone to walk you through a process step by step.
 You are probably happy to do much of the content strategy implementation yourself but you want access to deeper expertise to define the process, review your work and suggest improvements.

 Option 3: Complete outsourcing

 Unusual though it is, charities and nonprofits do sometimes find themselves in the position of being cash rich and time poor.
 In such circumstances, it can be really helpful to outsource the whole website re-build.
 This can quickly become expensive because the agency needs enough time to get a deep understanding of your organisation such that they can make decisions on your behalf and deliver a product that serves the required purpose.